 This course focuses on language development through reading activities.
 It includes reading comprehension, vocabulary building, study skills techniques, and intercultural sharing.
+This course may be repeated for credit.
 (3 Lec.)

 This course continues language development through reading comprehension and vocabulary building.
 It introduces paragraph organization, idiom study, and adapting reading rate for different purposes.
+This course may be repeated for credit.
 (3 Lec.)

 This course includes specific reading comprehension skills, reading efficiency strategies, critical thinking skills, vocabulary expansion, and the use of campus resources such as labs and libraries.
+This course may be repeated for credit.
 (3 Lec.)

 This course is designed to build on skills taught in previous reading classes but with a more academic emphasis.
 Students are taught reading skills and critical thinking skills as they relate to academic topics and to literature.
+This course may be repeated for credit.
 (3 Lec.)

 This course stresses the creation of sentences and groups of sentences.
 It also introduces basic spelling rules and vocabulary development.
+This course may be repeated for credit.
 (3 Lec.)

 This course introduces the development of controlled and guided paragraphs using a variety of organizational structures and stresses logic patterns of English.
+This course may be repeated for credit.
 (3 Lec.)

 This course stresses the process of paragraph writing and the characteristics of effective paragraph structure.
 It also introduces modes of discourse such as description, causeeffect, and comparison-contrast.
+This course may be repeated for credit.
 (3 Lec.)

 This course emphasizes modes of discourse in expository writing for academic purposes.
 Particular attention is given to improving unity, coherence, transition, and style as students progress to multi-paragraph compositions.
 Paraphrasing and summarizing are also introduced.
+This course may be repeated for credit.
 (3 Lec.)

 This course introduces the basic aspects of English grammar needed to write simple and compound sentences.
 It includes the study of basic verb tenses, parts of speech, subject-verb agreement, and question formation.
+This course may be repeated for credit.
 (3 Lec.)

 This course reviews basic elements of English grammar introduced in ESL 061 and introduces grammar points necessary for writing controlled paragraphs.
 It includes further study of verb tenses, parts of speech, and question formation and introduces two-word verbs, modals, gerunds, and infinitives.
+This course may be repeated for credit.
 (3 Lec.)

 This course reviews grammar points studied in ESL 061 and ESL 062 and introduces elements necessary for students to write effective one-paragraph essays.
 It continues the study of verb tenses, parts of speech, and modals and introduces adverb, adjective, and noun clauses.
+This course may be repeated for credit.
 (3 Lec.)

 This course reviews grammar points studied in ESL 061, ESL 062, and ESL 063 and analyzes complex elements of those points.
 In addition, it introduces passive voice and conditional sentences.
+This course may be repeated for credit.
 (3 Lec.)